ekponk/continuous_control_rl/report.md

 ## Settings

 There are two models here, an actor and a critic, that perform the evaluation and improvement steps.
-These are basically the same as the defaults in the provided code, except that I set the two fully-connected layers to 128 nodes each, and added some batch normalization layers as per slack channel suggestions.
+These are basically the same as the defaults in the provided code.
+The main difference was to add some code so that updates were not performed on every time step, as per the suggestions in the Benchmark Implementation.

 The ddpg_agent is also mostly the same.
-Here I ended up increasing the size of the memory buffer to 100000 entries, and doubled the batch size to 256.
-I also tried several learning rates and ended up going with .001 for both the actor and critic.
+Here I ended up increasing the size of the memory buffer to 100000 entries, and set the batch size to 64.
+I also tried several learning rates and ended up going with .002 for the actor and .0001 for the critic.

-Here is a table of the hyperparameter settings:
+Here is a table of the main hyperparameter settings:

 File | Parm | Setting
 -----|-----|-------